coopscoop/capstone-project/README.md

 - `dotnet test --filter Category!=Integration` to run the tests.
 This uses a mock system seperate from the real API, doesn't require the API to be running

 > [!WARNING]
-> These tests will fail if the backend isn't running.
+> The integration tests will fail if the backend isn't running.
 Follow the isntructions above to run the backend

 - `dotnet test --filter Category=Integration` to run the integration tests.
 - Optionally you can run all the tests by simply running `dotnet test`